vxj9800/bareMetalRP2040/03_vectorTable/README.md

 ```C
 *(uint32_t *) (0xf0000000) = 10;
 ```
-Note that this time the LED started blinking at a much faster pace (you'd see the faster blinking if you shake the &micro;C in front of you at a fast pace), meaning the the `_defaultHandler` is executing this time, even though it was never called explicitly.
+Note that this time the LED started blinking at a much faster pace (you'd see the faster blinking if you shake the &micro;C in front of you at a fast pace), meaning the the `defaultHandler` is executing this time, even though it was never called explicitly.
 So, what happened?
 Well, the address (`0xf0000000`) being accessed in the line above is out of the valid address range that the processor can access.
 In such situations, the processor would generate a `HardFault` exception and call the associated handler by reading the vector table.
-Since `_defaultHandler` was used for almost all the exceptions, it was called.
-Such features are extremely powerful and allow management of high-priority tasks possible.
-This is the power that &micro;Cs have that &micro;Ps don't.
+Since `defaultHandler` was aliased for almost all the exceptions, it was called.
+It was also mentioned that the `resetHandler` has to perform a very specific set of tasks, however the `resetHandler` defined in the previous section just called the `main` function and nothing else.
+This is discussed in the great amount of detail in the next tutorial.
+This is it for now.
+Bye bye!!!